Free Psychometric Tests Practice - Free Abstract, Logical, Verbal, Deductive, Numerical, Mechanical and Personality Psychometric tests

 The type of numerical reasoning psychometric test you will be asked to take depends on the job you are applying for and the psychometric test developer chosen by your employer.
 Talk to our psychometric test trainer to learn more about this issue.

-Type 3 - Mechanical psychometric test
+Type 4 - Prepare for a mechanical psychometric test

 To prepare for this type of psychometric test, we offer free mechanical psychometric tests.